MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 ![A screenshot ](media/PSTCHMOD.jpg)

-**To change a checkbook ID:**
+#### To change a checkbook ID

 1. Enter the Starting Checkbook ID and Ending Checkbook ID in the window, and choose Convert.

 2. You will be prompted to back up your database.
 Choose Continue once you have a backup of the database you are changing.
 An alert message will signal the end of the Checkbook Modifier.

-2. Choose OK and close the Checkbook Modifier window.
+3. Choose OK and close the Checkbook Modifier window.

-3. A report destination window will appear.
+4. A report destination window will appear.
 Choose a destination for the report to view the Modified Checkbook IDs report.

 ### Using Fiscal Period Modifier